 - As well as allocating students places in halls, the Accommodation Service also helps students find suitable accommodation off-campus.

 - A Residential Life programme (Met Res Life) offers students in halls access to a series of events throughout the year, aimed at ensuring life in halls is an unforgettable experience.

 |Self-Catered||from £112 to £121 per week|

 The costs above are for the academic year 2019/20

 - Cardiff is an exciting, modern capital city that punches well above its weight for its size and relatively small population.
 Cardiff boasts an excellent year-round calendar of events, hosting major sporting fixtures like the Rugby World Cup and the annual Six Nations Championship, major theatre productions, and big-name touring comedy acts and musicians.
 In addition, a variety of quirkier events like street food festivals, pop-ups, and secret cinemas ensure there's always something different to do.

 - Cardiff city centre sits neatly alongside acres of green parkland, and is home to the huge St. David's Dewi Sant shopping and entertainment centre.
 There's also a warren of boutique Victorian shopping arcades, three world-class sports stadiums, and a lively coffee shop and craft beer scene – not forgetting a stunning waterfront area and the bars and restaurants of Cardiff Bay.

-- Cardiff has been ranked as the most affordable student city in the UK in the 2017 NatWest Student Living Index.
+- Cardiff has been consistently ranked in the top three UK cities for students in the 2016, 2017 and 2018 NatWest Student Living Index.